Log conversations

 Scoring conversations

-And in the conversation list, you can see the feedback score associated to the thread.
+In the conversation list, you can see the feedback scores associated to each thread.

 You can also tag a thread and add comments to it.
 This is useful to add additional context during the review process or investigate a specific conversation.